-Additionally, GCPS leadership has spent considerable time building partnerships with Garrett College, Allegany College, Frostburg State University and West Virginia University (WVU) in order to provide motivated high school seniors an immersive college experience and opportunities to earn college credits while simultaneously completing high school.
+GCPS has spent considerable time building partnerships with Garrett College, Allegany College, Frostburg State University and West Virginia University (WVU) in order to provide motivated high school seniors an immersive college experience and opportunities to earn college credits while simultaneously completing high school.
 Currently, the partnership with Garrett College offers students two Associate's degree pathways.
 Within the next three years, GCPS will expand by offering a pathway in education.
 The partnership with FSU offers the Bobcat Academy for GCPS students in their senior year.
 All classes for the Bobcat Academy are offered on the FSU campus, which allows for a true college experience.
 Those students are challenged with exposure to early higher education, and upon high school graduation, will gain acceptance into FSU where they can complete their pursuit of a bachelor's degree and beyond.
-Student's may also transfer to another four-year institution.
-This strategy is designed to incentivize students to earn a degree in education and once completed return to GCPS to teach in hard to fill positions such as special education, STEM, Early Childhood Education, and secondary teaching fields.
+Student's may also transfer to another four year institution.